 He came up with these designs in an attempt to explode the stigma surrounding mental illness and raise awareness of the topic.
 Patrick’s designs have sparked wider debate and been picked up by the largest media outlets in the world, providing a platform for issues that don’t always get a mainstream voice.
-Brainstorm is thrilled to elevate Patrick’s work via its media platforms.
+Mental Ideas is thrilled to have an opportunity to elevate Patrick’s work.

 Ambassador Jade Bryant is a multi-talented artist, activist and writer from Devon, UK.
 She practices art as self-help therapy and inspires others to do the same.
 By challenging popular misconceptions of conditions like borderline personality disorder (BPD) and antisocial personality disorder (ASPD), conditions she struggles with herself, she spreads awareness, understanding and a message of hope.

 Jade may be our youngest ambassador, but she’s already a powerhouse of creative ideas, wit, grit, fizz and talent.
 She’s a features writer and campaigner for non-profit Art Saves Lives International, raising awareness of mental health issues and all forms of social inequality.
 Jade invites commissions of her beautiful artwork.
 She particularly enjoys commissions of wildlife and pets.
 We are proud to be working with Jade on upcoming art exhibitions in Asia.